 These are the most common symptoms of acoustic neuroma:

 The symptoms of acoustic neuroma may look like other conditions or health problems.
-Always consult your health care provider for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 Acoustic neuromas look like other middle and inner ear problems.
 It may be hard to diagnose.
 An ear exam and a hearing test are usually done first.
 Computerized tomography (CT scan) and magnetic resonance imaging scans (MRI) help to find and measure the tumor.

-If the tumor gets big enough it can press against the brain stem.
-This can affect neurological function or become life threatening.
+If the tumor gets big enough, it can press against the brain stem.
+This can affect neurological function or even become life-threatening.